Aniruddh-Balaji/voting-management-system/readme.md

 - start eletion
 - end election
 - add voter
-- adds voters to VOTER.txt and candidates to CANDIDATE.txt
+- adds voters to voter-updated.txt,voter.txt and candidates to candidate.txt
-- at end of election updates VOTER.txt to show castedvote
+- at end of election updates voter.txt to voter-updated.txt to show castedvote
 ### voter features
 - login check based on voter list provided by admin
 - cast vote